Royal Indian Navy mutiny: Civil unrest in Karachi

-The government called for the armed forces to be deployed in the city and the crowd at the park, faced with the arrival of the British troops, scattered into smaller groups.
+The government called for the armed forces to be deployed in the city and the crowd at the park, faced with the arrival of the troops, scattered into smaller groups.
 The troops occupied the park in the afternoon, but the smaller groups, inflamed by their deployment, targeted government establishments such as post offices, police stations and the sole European–owned Grindlays Bank in the city.
 Government buildings were vandalised by smaller groups throughout the city and a sub–post office burned to the ground.
 One group attempted to capture the municipal building but were prevented by the police who arrested 11 youths, including a Communist Party leader.
 The crowds targeted Anglo–Indians, Europeans and occasionally Indian government servants, who were stripped of their hats and ties, which were then burnt on the ground.
-This was followed by the British troops moving through the streets and on several occasions resorting to shooting to disperse the crowds.
+This was followed by police moving through the streets and on several occasions resorting to opening fire to disperse the crowds.
 The crowds, which were primarily composed of students and working–class people, dispersed at night as they returned to their homes.

 On 24 February 1946, the military forces in the city successfully enforced a curfew.
 The unrest subsided over the following days and the military presence was removed by the end of 26 February.
 Estimates of casualties from the shootings come only from official figures: 4–8 killed, 33 injured from police firings in self–defense and 53 policemen injured.